 "I've never seen the sky so red since 2000," Lean said.
 "We've got winds blowing, they're circling, it's like a cyclone."

 "I can only recall a figure of less than 10 that we (previously) got to, which was an extraordinary event in years past," Fitzsimmons said.

-Between two and five fires were burning at the highest danger rating during Saturday.
+Three fires were burning at the highest danger rating by Saturday.